easylogic/sapa/README.md

 This also uses `method` string, just like specifying a DOM event.

-### EVENT
+### SUBSCRIBE

-EVENT allows you to receive emit messages from elsewhere.
+SUBSCRIBE allows you to receive emit messages from elsewhere.

 Provides a callback to send and receive messages even if they are not connected.